5 Healing Weeds and Their Medicinal Uses

 4. Broadleaf Plantain (Plantago major)

-Not to be confused with the tropical fruit, plantain weed is a common sight in yards and parks.
-It features broad leaves with parallel veins and a tall flower spike in the center.
+Not to be confused with the tropical fruit, plantain has broad leaves with parallel veins and a tall flower spike in the center.
+We can use it topically to soothe bites, bee stings, burns, and minor skin irritations.

 Plantain is primarily known for the following herbal actions: